mitre-ace-direct/ace-direct/README.md

 > :warning: **This installer assumes that you already installed:**: Asterisk, STUN, TURN, Kurento, and Kamailio.

-For convenience, the automatic installer installs all the core components, as well as _NGINX_ and _OpenAM_ on `acenode`.
+For convenience, the automatic installer installs all the core components, as well as _NGINX_ on `acenode`.
 The recommended instance size for `acenode` is `t3a.medium`.
 Since NGINX is also deployed on this server, `acenode` requires a public FQDN.

 The automatic installer script is [install.sh](install.sh).
 This script will perform the following on `acenode`:

 * Install prerequisites
-* Install Redis, MongoDB, MySQL, OpenAM, NGINX, and Node app servers
+* Install Redis, MongoDB, MySQL, NGINX, and Node app servers
-* Install OpenAM and NGINX
 * Populate databases
 * Deploy ACE Direct
 * Perform status checks